PKP class EP09: Construction

-Work on designing new family of Polish locomotives, able to pull trains with speeds higher than 125 km/h, started in the 1970s.
-Of those plans only one was finally realised, which resulted in construction of EP09 locomotives.
+Work on designing a new family of Polish locomotives able to pull trains at speeds higher than 125 km/h, started in the 1970s.
+Of those plans only one was finally realised, which resulted in the construction of EP09 locomotives.

-In the beginning of the 1980s the CMK line (rail trunk line) was prepared for passenger transport.
-Before that time it had been used exclusively for freight transport.
-At first EU05 and EP05 locomotives were used to run services on this line, but Polish railways needed faster locomotives, reaching 160 km/h.
+In the beginning of the 1980s the CMK line (central rail line) was prepared for passenger transport.
+Up until then, it had been used exclusively for freight transport.
+Initially, EU05 and EP05 locomotives were used to run services on this line, but Polish railways needed faster locomotives, reaching 160 km/h.

 The locomotive was designed in Ośrodek Badawczo-Rozwojowy Pojazdów Szynowych (Rail Vehicles Research and Development Centre) in Poznań.
 The prototype was ready in 1986, built in Pafawag in Wrocław.
 The locomotive was intended to be built with western parts, but severe financial restrictions caused many modern solutions to be abandoned.
-Co-operation with USSR gave little effect as well.
+Co-operation with the USSR had little effect as well.
 Additionally, after the collapse of Eastern Bloc, Poland was forced to use old EP07 solutions in later series of EP09.